LCSR-SICKKIDS/volumetric_drilling/README.md

 TODO

 ### 4.6 Data Recording
 A python script (`scripts/data_record.py`) is provided to record data based on the user's configuration.
-By default, the left and right stereo images, depth point cloud, segmentation mask,drill/camera poses, removed voxels and drill burr changes are recorded.
+By default, the left and right stereo images, depth point cloud, segmentation mask, drill/camera poses, removed voxels and drill burr changes are recorded.
 The data is stored as a convenient and well-organized hdf5 file.
 **NOTE:**
-- Source the ambf and vdrilling_msgs environment in terminal before running the script.
+- Make sure to source the ROS workspace
 - By default, data recording should be launched after the simulator.
 We perform sanity check on this to make sure topics subscribed are meaningful.

 ## 5 Citation